 Those with damage in the right pACC were least likely to cringe at their own performance.
 The study, presented in April at the American Academy of Neurology conference in Hawaii, adds further evidence that this brain region has a role in many emotions, says U.C.S.F. postdoctoral fellow Virginia Sturm.
 The Neuroscience of Barbie.
 In science fiction and fantasy tales, there is a long running fascination with the idea of dramatically diminishing or growing in stature.

 In the 1989 classic, Honey, I Shrunk the Kids, Rick Moranis invents a device which accidentally shrinks both his own and the neighbor’s children down to a quarter-of-an-inch tall.
 Preceding this by more than 100 years, Lewis Carroll wrote about a little girl who, after tumbling down a rabbit hole, nibbles on some cake and then grows to massive proportions.
+Nearly 300 years ago, Jonathan Swift described the adventures of Gulliver while on the island of Lilliputan, on which he is a giant, and then on the island of Brobdingnag, where everyone else is a giant.
+These kinds of experiences, however, have been limited to the world of fictional stories.
+The world around us does not actually change in size.
+Nor, with the exception of too many late-night Chinese deliveries, do our bodies become appreciably larger or smaller.
 How scientists discovered the "fear center" of the brain.
 It's less of a fear of the unknown, but we have a semantic memory store, which helps us to make implications about new or novel objects (such as a snake) that we've not seen before.